-Based on the results of our audit, we conclude that the Thomas County School District's SPLOST program is operating in compliance with all applicable laws and regulations, the referendum approved by the County's citizens, and industry best practices.
+Based on the results of our audit, we conclude that the Thomas County School District's SPLOST program is operating in compliance with all applicable laws and regulations and the referendum approved by the County's citizens.
 The following are the specific results of our audit:

-Objective #1: Determine whether the schedule of projects adheres to the approved resolution adopted by the School District.
+Objective #1: Determine whether the schedule of projects adheres to the approved resolutions adopted by the School District.